It’s been a few months since our last article about carrying out remote assessments.

 Not everyone’s facility is suitable for remote assessments.

 Determine the criticality of the activity and whether it is high, medium or low risk.
 For example, a facility producing sterile products could be high risk.
 Also consider the compliance level of the facility.

 If a facility producing sterile products has a low compliance history, it would require an onsite component to their assessment.
 On the other hand, a complementary medicine facility with a high compliance level would likely be suitable for a completely remote assessment.

 In the same way you’d introduce yourself and your team at a face-to-face activity, make introductions at the beginning of the assessment.

 Be sure that everyone participating in the assessment can be seen and heard clearly.
 Consider having key staff members such as your lab manager and quality manager log in separately, even if they’re in the same office.
+But if you’re all in the same room with separate computers or devices, be sure to mute all except one of the computers/devices so you don’t get feedback.
 This will also assist with everyone being able to see and share material onscreen.

 As a matter of courtesy and transparency, if you have other team members observing who do not need to be on screen (for example, while an assessor or staff member is being trained or mentored), mention this at the beginning of the assessment.

 Some organisations are very strict about which app they will allow staff to use.